dib-lab/2015-khmer-wok2-vc/2015-wok-variant-calling.rst

 In effect, what we're doing is (rather boring) reference-guided assembly.
-Wouldn't it be nice if we extended it to longer indels, as in Holtgrewe et al., 2015
+Wouldn't it be nice if we extended it to longer indels, as in `Holtgrewe et al., 2015
 <http://www.ncbi.nlm.nih.gov/pubmed/25649620>`__?
 Yes, it would.
 Then
 we could ask for an assembly to be done between two points...
 This would enable the kinds of approaches that (e.g.) `Rimmer et al., 2014
 <http://www.nature.com/ng/journal/v46/n8/full/ng.3036.html>`__
-provide.
+describe.

 One big problem with this approach is that we're only returning positions in the reference where the graph has *no* agreement - this